Detox in Colorado

 The duration of a detox program varies based on factors like the substance of abuse, an individual's health, and the severity of withdrawal symptoms.
 It can range from several days to a few weeks.

-Do detox centers in Colorado offer aftercare planning or referrals for ongoing treatment?
+Do detox centers offer aftercare planning or referrals for ongoing treatment?

-Yes, many detox centers in Colorado provide aftercare planning and referrals to additional treatment programs, such as inpatient or outpatient rehab, therapy, and support groups.
+Detox centers in Colorado may provide aftercare planning and referrals to additional treatment programs, such as inpatient or outpatient rehab, therapy, and support groups.

 Is it possible to use health insurance to cover the costs of detox at centers in Colorado?

-Yes, many detox centers in Colorado accept health insurance to help defray the costs of treatment.
+Detox centers may accept health insurance to help defray the costs of treatment.
 It's recommended to contact the center and your insurance provider to understand coverage specifics.

 What's the difference between medical detox and holistic detox at centers in Colorado?